jasmina-dzurlic/Kassemble/proposal.md

 # Kassemble

-`kassemble` assembles fastq reads into denovo contigs to map the location of genes in a genome.
+`kassemble` is a Python package with the objective to assemble fastq reads into denovo contigs to map the location of genes in a genome.

 ### Utility of proposal
 `kassemble` will assemble reference-free genome wide associations (GWAS) with a k-mer based approach.